code-workbench/app-config-demo/README.md

 ### 3. Create a tfvars file

-You can go to the "./infra" directory and find an example of a tfvar file named "terraform.tfvars.example":
+You can go to the "./infra" directory and find an example of a tfvar file named "environment.tfvars":

-Create a copy of this file and update to have the appropriate values for your environment.
+Update this to have the configuration for your environment.

 ### 4. Deploy Infrastructure